illinois-cs241/illinois-cs241.github.io/_pages/index.md

 We also have the second iteration the [Coursebook](https://github.com/illinois-cs241/coursebook/wiki) That provides html, pdf, and wiki versions.
 Angrave's mini searchable video-introduction and playful _system programming-in-the-browser_ environment is at:
 [mini lectures](http://cs-education.github.io/sys/) (Firefox and Chrome recommended).

-No formal textbook is required, but if you really want to buy some books, we recommend the following custom book Angrave put together in 2007:
+No formal textbook is required, but if you really want to buy a physical book, we recommend the following custom book Angrave put together in 2007:

 ```
 Introduction to Systems Concepts and Systems Programming